-This award is open to University of Pittsburgh full-time undergraduate students from any of Pitt's undergraduate schools or majors.
+This award is open to University of Pittsburgh full-time undergraduate students from any of Pitt's undergraduate schools or majors at the Oakland Campus.

 Criteria for a Successful Proposal

-- Identifies a pertinent social issue within a clearly identified community and describes the timeliness of this issue.
+- Identify a pertinent social issue within a clearly identified community and describe the timeliness of this issue.

-- Displays sponsorship from a faculty member with expertise relevant to the student’s research project.
+- Display commitment of mentorship from a faculty member with relevant experience.